-- Inside Denver and Total Service contract areas: the owner/developer must select a water line contractor from Denver Water’s Prequalified Contractor lists.
+- Inside Denver and Total Service contract areas: the owner/developer must select a water line contractor from Denver Water’s Prequalified Contractor List.

-- The water line Contractor or water District (if Read & Bill or Master Meter contract service area) shall call and schedule a pre-construction meeting a minimum of 48 hours prior to start of construction.
+- The water line Contractor or water District (if Read & Bill or Master Meter contract service area) shall call and schedule a pre-construction meeting with Denver Water a minimum of 48 hours prior to start of construction.

 - Water line contractor must have an approved Denver Water stamped set of plans at time of pre-construction meeting on the job site at all times.

-Denver Fire signs Denver Water drawings from 7:30 through 8:30 a.m., Tuesday through Thursday.
+Denver Fire signs 7:30 through 8:30 a.m., Tuesday through Thursday.
 No appointment required.

 200 W. Colfax Ave.

 David Clark, P.E. | Chief Fire Protection Engineer